ThomasLilley/MiniGolf/README.md

 # MiniGolf
-A minigolf game using C++ and GLUT
+A minigolf game using C++ and OpenGL
+:octocat: